-“Many of our patients are homeless and feel invisible,” says clinic manager Zandra Lee.
-“When come to our clinic, they feel respected, valued, and that this is their home in many ways.”
+“Many of our patients are homeless and feel invisible,” says Neighborcare Health clinic manager Zandra Lee.
+“When they come to our clinic, they feel respected, valued, and that this is their home.”

-This year, the clinic served over 4,800 patients, more than half whom are homeless.
-Patients have access to a full range of resources from primary care to chronic illness management, drug and alcohol counseling, prescription medications, nutrition counseling, and in-home healthcare.
-Additionally, the Clinic’s Housing Health Outreach Team (HHOT) expanded outreach and helped more than 700 chronically homeless adults remain housed in downtown Seattle and surrounding areas.
+This year, the clinic served over 4,800 patients.
+More than half of whom are homeless.
+Patients have access to a full range of resources from primary care to chronic illness management.
+They can also receive drug and alcohol counseling, prescription medications, nutrition counseling, and in-home healthcare.
+Additionally, Neighborcare Health clinic’s Housing Health Outreach Team (HHOT) program has expanded outreach.
+This has helped more than 700 chronically homeless adults remain housed in downtown Seattle and surrounding areas.

-With your support, last year The Market Foundation granted $305,000 to the Market’s Clinic, which helps cover costs like prescription drugs and healthcare visits visits for under-insured patients.
+With your support, last year The Market Foundation granted $305,000 to the Market’s Clinic.
+These funds helped cover costs like prescription drugs and healthcare visits visits for under-insured patients.
 Read more about the Market’s medical clinic here.